pollinations/chucknorris/README.md

 npx @pollinations/chucknorris
 ```

-The server will start, register its tools (currently, the `C̴h̴u̴c̴k̴N̴o̴r̴r̴i̴s̴` tool), and listen for requests from MCP-compatible clients (like AI assistants).
+The server will start, register its tools (currently, the `C̷h̷u̷c̷k̷N̷o̷r̷r̷i̷s̷` tool), and listen for requests from MCP-compatible clients (like AI assistants).

 ### MCP Client Configuration